xp4xbox/Python-Keylogger/readme.md

 4. Open the `dist` folder and run the compiled .exe.

 > NOTE: Env Variables such as `%userprofile%` and `%tmp%` are allowed in the log path.
+> NOTE: If sending logs to a gmail account, that account must have allowed access for less secure apps.

 ## Uninstallation